grapheco/InteractiveGraph/IGP.md

 InteractiveGraphProtocol(IGP) defines a set of graph interaction interfaces via HTTP protocol.

-An IGP request is a HTTP POST request, which contains a `command` parameter in query string and a JSON parameter in request body, like:
+An IGP request is a HTTP POST request, which contains a `command` parameter in query string and a JSON parameter in request body, like:

 ```
 curl 'http://localhost:9999/graphserver/connector-neodb?command=getNodesInfo' -d '{"nodeIds":[84]}'